Electric blanket

 Jürgen Swinnen

 Babies really do sleep a lot!
-Newborns need around 16 hours a day – which makes sense because their little brain is in full development.
-During sleep, we recognise two different types of sleep: non-REM sleep and REM sleep.
-The latter is recognised by the alternating fast and slow eye movements.
+Feel free to count around 16 hours a night.
+That makes sense because the little brain is in full development.
+During sleep, we recognize 2 types of sleep: non-rem sleep and brake sleep.
+The latter you can recognise by alternating fast and slow eye movements.

-REM sleep allows the brain to process information.
+Brake sleep allows brain to process information.
 These can be events, emotions or all kinds of impressions.
-The proportion of REM sleep will never peak as high as during the first few years of your life.
+The proportion of brake sleep will never again peak as high as during the first part of your entire young life.
+So for a child’s developing brain, sleep is very important for the brain to develop properly.

 What to do if your baby is not sleeping?

 Lack of sleep is a common problem among young parents.
-The theory of a newborn sleeping 16 hours a day sounds great.
-However, a newborn’s sleep pattern is often very different to ours.
-From the moment they are born, they have to learn to sleep – which means their sleep is often more fragmented over a 24 hour period.
+Because in theory, it sounds great: a newborn sleeps 16 hours a day.
+But exactly when your moment of sleep arrives… Unborn babies sleep almost constantly.
+From the time they are born, they really have yet to learn to sleep as we know it.
+That is why their sleep is often more fragmented.

-As newborns are yet to learn the difference between day and night, it can sometimes be difficult for them to fall asleep in the evening and then sleep through the night.
-New parents often don’t recognise all the signs of when their baby needs sleep – which sometimes can lead to a lot of stress, and long periods of no sleep in the early hours of the morning.
-In this article, we’ll give you 5 tips to help you, and your baby sleep better.
+They do not yet know the difference between day and night and can sometimes find it difficult to fall asleep or sleep through the night.
+Parents often don’t yet recognise all the signs and sometimes this can lead to a lot of stress.
+In this article, we give you six tips in advance to help your baby sleep better.

 Tip 1: recognise your baby’s sleep signals

-Babies signal when they are tired.
+Babies give signals when they are tired.
 Pay attention to these signals to prevent your baby from becoming overtired.
 Fatigue signals include:

 • Rubbing in the eyes